iann838/Pyot/docs/src/core/queue.md

 > - `maxsize` <Badge text="param" type="warning" vertical="middle"/> -> `int`: Max size of the queue.
 Defaults to `workers * 2`.

 > ### `put(coro: Coroutine, delay: float = 0)` <Badge text="function" type="error" vertical="middle"/> <Badge text="awaitable" type="error" vertical="middle"/>
->Put a coroutine object to the queue, if the queue is full, wait for availability.
+>Put a coroutine object to the queue.
+If the queue is full, it will wait for availability.
 A delay may be provided if desired for execution balancing.
 > - `coro` <Badge text="param" type="warning" vertical="middle"/> -> `Coroutine`: The coroutine to put on the queue.
 > - `delay` <Badge text="param" type="warning" vertical="middle"/> -> `float`: The amount of delay in seconds before putting the coroutine into the queue.
 Defaults to 0.

 > ### `join()` <Badge text="function" type="error" vertical="middle"/> <Badge text="awaitable" type="error" vertical="middle"/>:
 >Block until all items in the queue have been gotten and processed.
 Empty the collected responses and returns them.
-NoneType and Exceptions are not collected, order of the responses might not correspond the put order.
+NoneType and Exceptions are not collected, thus order of the responses may not correspond the put order.

 > ### `sid` <Badge text="property" type="error" vertical="middle"/>
 > Property where the session id is stored, can be used to pass down to the Core objects `get()` to reuse a session.

 > ### `responses` <Badge text="property" type="error" vertical="middle"/>
-> Property where all the responses are saved, unlike Gatherer, this property **_is not safe to access_** as it may have inconsistenty.
+> Property where all the responses are saved, unlike Gatherer, this property **_is not safe to access_** as it may have inconsistency.

 :::tip
-You can use the same queue to `join()` as many time as you want, this creates a nice way to do everything in a single Queue, For example: get ChallengerLeague -> all Summoner in the entries -> pull all MatchHistory of the gotten Summoners.
+You can use the same queue to `join()` as many time as you want, this creates a nice way to do everything in a single Queue.
+For example, get ChallengerLeague -> get all Summoners in the entries -> pull match history of all the Summoners.

-It's best practice to pass the `sid` to the Core objects so it can reuse a session since creating a new session (created when no `sid` is provided) will cause some overhead.
+It's best practice to pass the `sid` to the Core objects so that it can reuse a session, since creating a new session (created when no `sid` is provided) will cause some overhead.
 :::

 ## Example Usage